sandinmyjoints/williamjohnbert.com/source/_posts/2013-09-10-why-chrome-sometimes-sends-the-same-post-multiple-times.md

 following HTTP.
 And&mdash;helpfully!&mdash;hiding the resent POSTs from the network inspector.

+But POSTs are dangerous.
+They mutate resources!
+I must only click the *Order* button once or I may get charged multiple times!

 I had a thought.
 One I have often, yet each time, it seems new again: *I have much to learn*.

-Back to the 500s, or lack thereof.
+Back to the 500s.
+Or lack thereof.
 Which got funnier still when I realized that other errors in our controllers that threw exceptions *did* return 500s.
 Being a hands-on kind of guy, I added one right at the top of a route controller: `throw new Error("uh-oh")`.
-My dev server spat back at me: `500, uh-oh.`
+My dev server spat back: `500 Error: uh-oh`.

 So why did that one particular error never, ever return a 500, or any response of any kind?